Johnson urges public to vote Conservative after election announcement - ExBulletin

 Meanwhile, Mr Sunak's direct predecessor Liz Truss said she was looking forward to campaigning for re-election in south west Norfolk.

-Britain's longest serving Prime Minister tweeted a statement saying she would run based on my record of standing up for local residents over the past 14 years.
+Britain's longest-serving prime minister tweeted a statement saying she would “run on the basis of her record of standing up for local residents over the past 14 years.”

 |